ravendb/docs/Documentation/3.0/Raven.Documentation.Pages/server/kb/long-shutdown-times.markdown

 When RavenDB shuts down, the following operations take place:

-* Server no longer accepts new connections and is aborting existing ones
+* Server no longer accepts new connections
-* For each loaded database (including `system` database):
+* For each loaded database (including `system` database) and file system:
+    * It waits for existing requests to complete (up to 3 seconds),
 	* Indexing process is getting stopped
 	* For each index:
 		* Server waits for current indexing batch to complete